m-p-esser/unsplash_photo_trends/README.md

 ├── deployments      --> Prefect deployment .yaml files ├── docs
 │   └── images
-├── images           --> Docker Images
-├── make             --> Makefiles for setting up ressources and environment │   └── prefect
+├── images           --> Docker Images (which are used across flows) ├── make             --> Makefiles for setting up ressources and environment │   └── prefect
 ├── notebooks        --> Jupyter or Observeable (JS) Notebooks